-1. Copies of the policy statement, with appropriate explanatory material, are to be distributed to all University employees who have responsibility and authority with respect to personnel recommendations or decisions a.
-With reference to candidates for initial employment, the pertinent personnelaction form shall is clude an inquiry about whether the applicant or candidate is related, within the degrees specified in the policy statement, to any incumbent employee within the institution or to any other candidate for concurrent employment at the institution;
+1. Copies of the policy statement, with appropriate explanatory material, are to be distributed to all University employees who have responsibility and authority with respect to personnel recommendations or decisions.

-2. The policy is to be publicized generally throughout the University community, to insure that all employees are aware of its requirements b.
-With reference to candidates for promotion to a position having responsibility for supervision of other employees, the pertinent personnel-action form shall include an inquiry about whether the candidate is related, within the degrees specified in the policy statement, to any incumbent employee within the institution or to any other candidate for concurrent employment at the institution.
+2. The policy is to be publicized generally throughout the University community, to insure that all employees are aware of its requirements a.
+With reference to candidates for initial employment, the pertinent personnelaction form shall include an inquiry about whether the applicant or candidate is related, within the degrees specified in the policy statement, to any incumbent employee within the institution or to any other candidate for concurrent employment at the institution;